glue-systems/sp-api-open-api/README.md

 ### Steps for Making Changes via OpenAPI Generator CLI

 1. Install [the OpenAPI Generator CLI tool](https://openapi-generator.tech/docs/installation).
-    - For installing a legacy version, see section [Installing Legacy Versions of OpenAPI Generator](#installing-legacy-versions-of-openapi-generator).
+    - For instructions on installing a legacy version, see section [Installing Legacy Versions of OpenAPI Generator](#installing-legacy-versions-of-openapi-generator).
 2. `cd` to the root of your cloned instance of this repository.
-2. Clear out any existing code in your git-ignored `output` sub-directory.
+3. Clear out any existing code in your git-ignored `output` sub-directory.
-3. Using your OpenAPI Generator CLI tool, generate the API client package in the following manner:
+4. Using your OpenAPI Generator CLI tool, generate the API client package follwing the template below:

 ```BASH
 openapi-generator-cli generate -i models/[OPENAPI_SCHEMA_NAME.json] -g php -o output/[DOMAIN_SUB_NAMESPACE] --additional-properties=invokerPackage="Glue\SPAPI\OpenAPI\Clients\[DOMAIN_SUB_NAMESPACE]"